Drop-OSS/droplet/README.md

 # Droplet

-Droplet is a `napi.rs` Rust/Node.js package full of high-performance and low-level utils for Droplet.
+Droplet is a `napi.rs` Rust/Node.js package full of high-performance and low-level utils for [Drop](https://gitub.com/Drop-OSS/droplet).

 ## Chunker